Dag Herbjørnsrud

 Dag Herbjørnsrud (born 1971) is a historian of ideas, author, a former editor-in-chief, and a founder of Center for Global and Comparative History of Ideas (Senter for global og komparativ idéhistorie, SGOKI) in Oslo.
 His writings have been published by Aeon, the American Philosophical Association (APA), Dialogue and Universalism, Cosmopolis, etc., and he was formerly a columnist for Al Jazeera English.
 Herbjørnsrud was the guest editor of a special issue of the bilingual journal Cosmopolis (Brussels), on "Decolonizing the Academy"; one of his contributors was the author and Professor Ngũgĩ wa Thiong'o.
 He sits on the Editorial Review Board of the book series Global Epistemics at Rowman & Littlefield.

 In the Norwegian book "Global Knowledge" (Globalkunnskap, 2016), and in an essay on the blog of the Journal of the History of Ideas (JHI), Herbjørnsrud argues for the need of a "global history of ideas" and for the importance of the discipline global intellectual history.
 His subsequent articles covers topics such as the Hatata of the rational Ethiopian philosopher Zera Yacob and the philosophy of Anton Wilhelm Amo from Ghana ("The African Enlightenment", 2017), the women philosophers of the Global South, the Battle of Vienna, the philosophy of ancient Egypt, and the thinking of pre-colonial Mesoamerica (Nahua/Maya), in addition to the atheist/secular philosophy of India (Carvaka/Lokayata) and its influence on Europe from the late 16th century.
 Herbjørnsrud has delivered lectures on global perspectives, Eurocentrism, and decolonizing the Academy at institutions like the University of Cambridge, Royal Holloway (University of London), Martin Luther University Halle-Wittenberg (Germany), and Berliner Festspiele.
-In December 2021, he delivered the inaugural lecture ("Redefining the Canon") in the "Decolonizing Knowledge" series by Quantum Bio Lab (QBL) at Howard University.
+In 2021, he delivered the inaugural lecture ("Redefining the Canon") in the "Decolonizing Knowledge" series by Quantum Bio Lab (QBL) at Howard University, and in 2023 the introduction lecture to the new series on African philosophy at the Federal University of Rio Grande do Sul, Brazil.